nikolay-turpitko/x-msrv/README.md

 This way `systemd` manages service creation and termination, regular execution, restart, priveleges, etc.

-All required settings can be changed via ./`systemd`/x-msrv.service and ./`systemd`/x-msrv.timer files.
-Particularly, interval between execution can be changed in ./`systemd`/x-msrv.timer file.
-Both files can be amended by administrator after installation.

 `systemd` can be configured to send desired termination signal.
 It sends `SIGTERM` by default.
 It can be also configured to implement desired kill strategy.

 If required, `systemd` can be used within Docker container (see https://lwn.net/Articles/676831/ about issues).
 Though for many simple